Karta Polaka / Polish Card – How to get citizenship of Poland?

 To apply for the Polish Card the first step is to find the nearest Polish Consulate and schedule an appointment.
 In some consulates, the nearest time slot available can be almost a year ahead.
 If this is your case, try to find other polish diplomatic missions around where you can schedule an appointment sooner.

 The appointment you schedule might be already the interview, so be prepared in advance.
-Put together all the documents and evidence that you fulfil the requirements.
+Put together all the documents and evidence that you fulfill the requirements.
 Remember to bring a sworn translation (to the Polish language, of course) of all foreign documents, and present it together with the original version.
 If you are in doubt about how to find a competent translator, contact us.

 The questions during the Interview depend on the Consul (or whoever represents him) and vary according to location.
 Still, they obey a common logic.
 Kristina Volchek, a Belarussian that applied and obtained her Karta Polaka, wrote that she answered questions about the following subjects: